Skip to main content

 I think everything in his process is really solid, but I would have done one more thing: I would have also applied some Green Glue to the second layer of drywall before I installed it.
 Or I would have used a soundproof drywall (like QuietRock) for at least one of those layers of drywall.

-* NOTE: the original YouTube video was moved or made private by the creator, so I've removed the link to it.
-However, I'll leave the post up.
-Meanwhile, enjoy this video about using Roxul and resilient channels, from Michael Dominguez.*
+NOTE: just in case the original YouTube video gets moved again, be sure to also enjoy this video about using Roxul with resilient channels, from Michael Dominguez.*

 If this is a remodel, it already will be superior to the previous construction and it will reduce the noise coming into and out of that room.
 However, I think there's a missed opportunity here: if he'd applied Green Glue between the two layers of drywall, it could absorb some of those low frequencies before they even get to the resilient channel.